Billion-Scale Graph Foundation Models: The Transformer

-\textbf{Type-Conditioned Attention (TCA)} The TCA component performs masked self-attention operations within neighborhoods $\mathcal{N}^{\mathrm{tca}}_v$, limited to specific subsets of edge types.
-For a set $S \subseteq \mathcal{T}_E$, the node is allowed to attend only to nodes within $\mathcal{N}^{\mathrm{tca}}_v$ that are connected to $\mathcal{N}^{\mathrm{tca}}_v$ through edge types in $S$.
+The TCA component performs masked self-attention operations within neighborhoods $\mathcal{C}^{\mathrm{tca}}_v$, limited to specific subsets of edge types.
+For a set $S \subseteq \mathcal{T}_E$, the node is allowed to attend only to nodes within $\mathcal{C}^{\mathrm{tca}}_v$ that are connected through edge types in $S$.
 Multiple sets $\mathcal{S}$ can be defined, and TCA applies an independent self-attention with respect to each set $S$, and then aggregates the resulting representations into a single one.
-For example, TCA can simply be edge-type specific attention if $\mathcal{N}^{\mathrm{tca}}_v$ is set to the direct neighbors of $v$, and each set corresponds to one edge type.